Bodom78/kohana-imagefly/README.md

 **MIMIC_SOURCE_DIR**
 Mimic the source file folder structure within the cache directory.
 Useful if you want to keep track of cached files and folders to perhaps  periodically clear some cache folders but not others.
 Default TRUE

+**ENFORCE_PRESETS**
+Will only allow param configurations entered in the PRESETS array.
+Recommended for production sites to reduce the impact of spamming different sized images on the server.

+**PRESETS**
+Imagefly params to allow when ENFORCE_PRESETS is set to TRUE.

 ## Usage Examples